 Hard water can create unsightly scaling on your appliances, dull your hair, and cause an unpleasant taste in tap water.
 Salt-free water softener systems have long been a way to treat water and make it more efficient to use at home.

-A salt-free water system uses less water than traditional softeners, resulting in lower bills and less strain on the environment.
+A salt-free water system in California uses less water than traditional softeners, resulting in lower bills and less strain on the environment.
 Here’s a rundown of your options when it comes to water conditioners.

 What is Hard Water?

 Hard water is best described as water that is high in dissolved minerals.
 Water usually becomes hard after percolating through stone deposits, including lime and chalk, where it absorbs minerals.

 Calcium and magnesium are the primary minerals present in hard water.
 They are a good addition to our diet, but in our water, they can cause problems.
 Even though these minerals are safe in drinking water, they damage surfaces and appliances in your home.

 Hard water leaves residue behind in the form of limescale, a substance that is difficult to remove.
 It hardens over time and sometimes makes pipes narrower.

 How Can You Tell If You Have Hard Water?